Datalux/instagram-weak-encryption/README.md

 # The problem

-By collecting two or more ciphertexts we can see that the ciphertext length depends on the plaintext lenght so there is not any padding applied to the plaintext.
+By collecting two or more ciphertexts we can see that the ciphertext length depends on the plaintext length so there is not any padding applied to the plaintext.
 For example: